 With this in mind I have added a "Contradindications" section under many explanations of each medication treatment on page 2 and page 3 of this article.

 Knowing some of these contraindications will help determine whether it is advisable or at all safe to mix certain medications or chemical treatments.
 As well, the mix of medication and volume depends on the disease you are trying to treat and the inhabitants of your tank.

 Here are some examples of medications that can or cannot be mixed:

-For many internal infections soaking medications in food or the use of prepared medicated food is the best coarse of action (in freshwater, marine fish do not usually require delivery of medication via food due to their constant drinking of water around them).
-I prefer to use frozen foods such as Blood worms or Brine Shrimp (sometimes FD Brine Shrimp), I soak these foods in a few tablespoons of water for about 10-15 minutes then add everything to the aquarium (or pond).
+For many internal infections soaking medications in food or the use of prepared medicated food is the best coarse of action in freshwater, however marine fish do not usually require delivery of medication via food due to their constant drinking of water around them.

-These are the foods I find work best for internal infections when soaked; Metronidazole, Neomycin, Oxytetracycline, Piperazine, and Levamisol.
-Generally a dose intended for 2 gallons of water treatment will work for a 15 minute fish food soak
+Generally a dose intended for 2-5 gallons of water treatment will work for a 15-30 minute fish food soak

 How to Make a Percent-% Solution:

 Sometimes it is necessary to mix your own chemical solutions such as Methylene Blue, Malachite Green, Potassium Permanganate, etc.

 Simply put- to make a 1% Malachite Green aqueous solution, use a 100 ml bottle.
 Then add 1 gram of Malachite Green to your bottle and bring the volume up to 100 ml.